abana-mu/landing-abana/_careers/internships.md

   A Polytechnic or University student trained in Communications

-  An outstanding communicator who is skilled in copywriting and photo-editing software (Photoshop, Illustrator, Lightroom)
+  An outstanding communicator who is skilled in copywriting and photo-editing (Photoshop, Illustrator, Lightroom)

   A team player, who enjoys the fast-paced life of a startup